programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 [Tensorflow playground](https://perma.cc/625S-TNS6) is a useful tool for helping to develop an intuition about how these layers capture different features of input data, and how these features, in turn, can be used to classify the input data in different ways.

-The power in CNNs and deep learning comes from the ability of these layers to encode very complicated patterns in data.[^universal] However, it can often be a challenge to update the weights effectively.
+The power in CNNs and deep learning comes from the ability of these layers to encode very complicated patterns in data.[^11] However, it can often be a challenge to update the weights effectively.

 #### Using an Existing Model?